 Pursuant to the ROC Statute for Upgrading Industries, which expired at the end of 2009, companies were entitled to tax credits for expenses relating to qualifying research and development, personnel training and purchases of qualifying machinery.
 The tax credits could be applied within a five-year period.
 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to tax incentives which went into effect retroactively on January 1, 2010.
 Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation provides for less tax credits.
-The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
+The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total qualifying research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Moreover, any unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.
-As a result, the tax credits that we received decreased significantly to nil in 2013 and \$4.5 million in 2014 compared to \$13.8 million in 2009.
+Based on the amendments to the above, effective from January 1, 2016 to December 31, 2019, if companies choose to extend the tax credits to three years, the tax credit rate will be 10% of the total qualifying research and development expenditure for the current year and subject to a cap of 30% of the income tax payable for each year.
+However, the amendment is not expected to have a significant impact on our results of operations and financial condition.

-In addition, unlike the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation no longer provides to companies deemed to be operating in important or strategic industries any tax exemption for income attributable to expanded production capacity or newly developed technologies.
-Pursuant to the ROC Statute for Upgrading Industries, beginning January 1, 2006, January 1, 2008 and January 1, 2014, Himax Taiwan became entitled to five preferential tax treatments, each for a period of five years, which expired or will expire on December 31, 2010, December 31, 2012 and December 31, 2018, respectively, and beginning January 1, 2009 and January 1, 2014, Himax Semiconductor also became entitled to two preferential tax treatments, each for a period of five years, which expired or will expire on December 31, 2013 and December 31, 2018.
+In addition, unlike the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation no longer provides companies deemed to be operating in important or strategic industries any tax exemption for income attributable to expanded production capacity or newly developed technologies.
+Pursuant to the ROC Statute for Upgrading Industries, beginning January 1, 2008 and January 1, 2014, Himax Taiwan became entitled to five preferential tax treatments, each for a period of five years, which expired or will expire on December 31, 2012 and December 31, 2018, respectively, and beginning January 1, 2009 and January 1, 2014, Himax Semiconductor also became entitled to two preferential tax treatments, each for a period of five years, which expired or will expire on December 31, 2013 and December 31, 2018.
 As a result of these preferential tax treatments, income attributable to certain of our expanded production capacity or newly developed technologies has been tax exempt for the relevant periods.
-The effect of such tax exemption under the ROC Statute for Upgrading Industries was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$2.9 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2012, \$2.4 million, \$0.01 and \$0.01, for the year ended December 31, 2013 and \$2.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2014.
+The effect of such tax exemption under the ROC Statute for Upgrading Industries was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$2.4 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2013, \$2.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2014 and \$1.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2015.
 While the ROC Statute for Upgrading Industries expired at the end of 2009, under a grandfather clause we have continued to enjoy the five-year tax holiday since the relevant investment plans were approved by the ROC tax authority before the expiration of the Statute.